jere-mie/blog-old/_posts/2022-04-18-becoming-a-uwsa-club.md

 - Jeremie Bornais
 ---

+(note: this article is meant for UWindsor students.
+If you aren't a UWindsor student you may want to skip this one)

 Just want the instructions?
 Head over to the [instructions section](#ratification-instructions).

 ## Why You Should Become a UWSA Ratified Club